 It was actually during a weekend trip to Yellowstone last summer that my daughter first noticed squat toilets in the parks (“Mom!
 There are squatty potties here!”)
 Coincidentally, the parking lot outside that privy was also teeming with Chinese tourists.
-It was an eye opening moment.
+It was an eye-opening moment.
 While much of the world uses squat toilets, American squeamishness about bodily functions does not typically abide them.
 The Chinese really are going to change the world, I thought.
 Anyone who frequents our national parks knows that Chinese tourists love them—so much, in fact, they are planning to create their own national park system.
 Unfortunately the Chinese are loving our park bathrooms to death—breaking the toilets by standing on them to squat.

 Americans in China are familiar with this problem.
 When you do find a western-style toilet in China, in airports, restaurants, and hotels, it’s accompanied either by undecipherable instructions or the international prohibition sign—that hilarious stick-man picture demonstrating how not to use the toilet (sit on it, dammit don’t stand on it).
 In the States, OSHA-approved Do Not Stand on the Toilet Seat signs are now available with the image at the top of this post.

-In China it’s common to find footprints on toilet seats, and laugh as we may, if you’re Chinese, resting your naked butt on the same spot where many other naked butts have rested is grosser than snot.
+In China, it’s common to find footprints on toilet seats, and laugh as we may, if you’re Chinese, resting your naked butt on the same spot where many other naked butts have rested is grosser than snot.
 I think they have a point.

 But the U.S. National Park System shouldn’t get too comfortable with squatties since China is currently undergoing what the government calls, literally, a “toilet revolution”.
 China recognizes what we all know: the toilet is the single most powerful symbol of social inequality in the world.
 You doubt it?
 Just compare the automated Toto in a club level hotel room in Hangzhou to an average squatting restroom.

 Xi Jinping’s “Socialism with Chinese Characteristics” has spawned a Herculean effort to modernize China’s facilities.
-Nearly $300 million has been allocated to upgrade bathrooms, including the installation of western-style toilets.
+Nearly $300 billion has been allocated to upgrade bathrooms, including the installation of western-style toilets.
 Whether the revolution includes an exhortation for Chinese men to actually use public restrooms rather than street corners is unclear.